Law School Public Interest Programs - Public Interest Career Assistance

-The Office of Career Services has three professional advisors, all of whom assist students and graduates with public interest career planning and development.
-One part-time advisor in the office is primarily devoted to working with public interest-minded students and graduates and serves as the office contact for public interest related projects, reporting and initiatives.
-Career advisors help students and graduates develop a personalized job search plan, review job application materials, connect advisees to resources and information and conduct individual mock-interviews.
-The office also has a group of graduates who serve as mock-interviewers for students helping them prepare for interviews with public defender and/or district attorney's offices.
+The Center for Co-op and Professional Advancement (CCOPA) has five full-time Professional Development Advisors (PDAs), all of whom assist students and graduates with public interest career planning and development.
+One advisor in the office is primarily devoted to working with public interest-minded students and graduates and serves as the office contact for public interest related projects, reporting and initiatives.
+PDA's help students with their co-op selection strategy, develop a personalized job search plan, review job application materials, connect advisees to resources and information and conduct individual mock-interviews.
+The office also has a group of graduates who serve as mock-interviewers for students helping them prepare for interviews with government agencies, public interest positions and public defender and/or district attorney's offices.

-The office of Career Services offers a “core curriculum” of public service career programs including the Public Interest Job Search Process, Fellowship Information Sessions, and Searching for Positions in Government and Small Firms (including public interest firms).
-As a supplement to these “core” programs, the office frequently offers a variety of specialty programs focusing on public interest topics and practice including labor and employment law, immigration, child advocacy, public international law, criminal defense and prosecution, legal and law-related careers in the federal government, policy and legislative careers.
-The office holds occasional brown bag lunches at which NUSL graduates working in domestic or international public interest or government positions speak with students about their work and career paths.
-The office also invites national fellowship and honors program directors (including Skadden, Equal Justice Works and the Department of Justice) to conduct information sessions about their respective programs.
+The Center for Co-op and Professional Advancement offers a core curriculum of public interest/service programs including a Public Interest and Government Practice Series, Post-graduate Public Interest Job Search Process, Summer and Post-graduate Fellowship Information sessions, Satisfying the School of Law’s Public Interest Requirement, and Searching for Positions in Government and Small Firms (including public interest firms).
+As a supplement to these core programs, CCOPA frequently offers a variety of specialty programs focusing on public interest topics and practice including labor and employment law, immigration, child advocacy, public international law, criminal defense and prosecution, legal and law-related careers in the federal government, policy and legislative careers and pro bono opportunities for law students and recent graduates.
+CCOPA holds occasional brown bag lunches at which NUSL graduates working in domestic or international public interest or government positions speak with students about their work and career paths.
+CCOPA also invites national fellowship and honors program administrators (including Skadden, Equal Justice Works, Soros and the Department of Justice) to conduct information sessions about their respective programs.

-The Office of Financial Aid annually conducts workshops on the school’s Loan Relief Assistance Program as well as the federal College Cost Reduction and Access Act.
+The Office of Financial Aid annually conducts workshops on Debt Management and the school’s Loan Relief Assistance Program as well as the federal College Cost Reduction and Access Act.
 These workshops help students make informed decisions regarding post-graduate career options.

 On-line and Print Resources

-The Office of Career Services maintains an extensive Resource Library which includes literature and information on public interest/public service careers.
+CCOPA maintains an extensive Resource Library which includes literature and information on public interest/public service careers.
 It also has a comprehensive on-line Resource Library with links to various public interest websites and resources; in-house publications including a Fellowship, Public Interest and Government Job Search Handbook; and audio casts of public interest programs that have been presented at the law school.
-The office uses Symplicity, a web-based database, to post its job listings.
-The office receives and publicizes hundreds of public interest, government and fellowship listings annually.
+CCOPA uses Symplicity, a web-based database, to post its job listings.
+CCOPA receives and publicizes hundreds of public interest, government and fellowship listings annually.

 Recruitment Programs and Job Fairs

-Each year, the Office of Career Services hosts an on-campus interview program which begins in mid-September and extends through the end of October.
-A variety of legal employers including public interest organizations and government agencies interview students for summer and post-graduate positions.
+CCOPA invites government and public interest employers to interview third year and LLM students on-campus during a special Public Interest and Government Employer Week the first week in October as well as other times during the year upon request.
 Northeastern also co-sponsors two Government/Public Interest Recruitment Programs, as part of the Massachusetts Law School Consortium in the fall and winter each year.
 Through these programs, students have the opportunity to interview for summer and post-graduate positions with government and public interest employers exclusively.
 The office also notifies students, helps prepare them for and provides some financial support to attend a variety of career fairs across the country in which public interest and government employers participate.